 Plain and simple, living in New York City is expensive.
 If you’re looking for a city that’s much more affordable but still has the culture, tasty cuisine, and exciting entertainment that you love in NYC, consider nearby Philadelphia, less than two hours southwest of Manhattan.
 Tack on the deep historical context – Philadelphia is the nation’s first World Heritage City – and you can live a rich life far more economically in the City of Brotherly Love.
 As a side note to the Philadelphia nickname, for the entire year of 2020, the city is officially known as the City of Sisterly Love to honor the 19th amendment.
+So if that sounds like your cup of tea, then check out the top-rated movers in New York City and Philadelphia that will make long-distance moving less stressful.

 What to Know About Moving from New York City to Philadelphia